-In summary, MFS’s commitment to the investment process and philosophy of the Fund remains unchanged.
-The portfolio manager maintains its long-term investment horizon and focus on owning durable growth compounders where it has high confidence in the sustainability of profits over the long-term.
-MFS continues to apply its buy and sell criteria consistently, and its analysis of company fundamentals (and relative valuations) continues to determine how the portfolio is positioned.
-The Fund’s objective is to add value through a series of individual, bottom-up investment decisions, rather than through, what MFS believes are difficult-to-predict macroeconomic events.
-Additionally, MFS remains fully invested in the equity markets, as they believe it is challenging to predict equity market returns over the short-term.
+In summary, the Fund’s commitment to its investment process and philosophy remains unchanged.
+The portfolio manager maintains its long-term investment horizon and focus on owning durable growth compounders where the team has high confidence in the sustainability of profits over the long term.
+The team will continue to apply its buy and sell criteria consistently, and its analysis of company fundamentals and relative valuations will continue to determine how the portfolio is ultimately positioned.
+The Fund’s objective is to add value for clients through a series of individual, bottom-up investment decisions, rather than through difficult-to-predict macroeconomic events.
+Additionally, the Fund remains fully invested in the equity markets, since MFS believes it is challenging to predict equity market returns over the short term

 Significant impacts on performance